 Nestegg Biotech is a provider of innovative technologies for research and development in cell and tissue growth.
 The company's Obruza Cell System empowers scientists to unlock novel and more powerful approaches to neurological and cell-based discovery.

-Nestegg Biotech wants to play a leading role in bringing cell technologies and therapies to the market.
-Nestegg provides solutions that revolutionize cell culturing research in ways that push it to whole new levels.
+Nestegg Biotech wants to play a leading role in bringing powerful automation technology to the market.
+Nestegg provides solutions that revolutionize research in ways that push it to whole new levels.
 We intend to expand upon our current platform and offerings to bring automated equipment to all labs.
-We are currently focusing on automating the cell culture process but we have discovered there are many more applications that we can expand into as we move forward.
+We are currently focusing on automating immunoassays but we have discovered there are many more applications that we can expand into as we move forward.

 Nestegg Biotech is a US startup who felt that the European market was the right environment for them to shine.
 Nestegg uses the latest digital engineering and software technologies to create fully integrated, advanced cell culture laboratory instruments.
 The Obruza Cell System enables cell researchers to develop breakthrough therapies and cures for disease.